Spirit Of The Yukon

 Tok via Wrangell-St. Elias National Park

-Today promises to be full of breathtaking natural beauty as you enjoy one of the most scenic drives in the world, the Alaska Highway, from the comfort of a deluxe motorcoach.
-Travel past the treelined Matanuska River and the 27-mile long Matanuska Glacier, then stop at the Wrangell-St. Elias National Park Visitor Center.
-The Wrangell-St. Elias National Park and Preserve is America’s largest national park, and covers more land than Yellowstone National Park, Yosemite National Park, and Switzerland combined.
-This rugged, isolated park is home to dazzling blue glaciers, spruce forests, and nine of America’s 16 tallest mountains.
-Spend the evening relaxing in Tok, a small frontier town surrounded by dense wilderness.
-Tok was supposedly named after the husky puppy who acted as a mascot for the Army Corps of Engineers that built the nearby stretch of the Alaska Highway.
+Today promises to be full of breathtaking natural beauty as you enjoy the Alaska Highway, one of the most scenic drives in the world.
+Travel via deluxe motorcoach past the treelined Matanuska River and the 27-mile-long Matanuska Glacier, a memento from the last ice age.
+Then stop at the Wrangell-St. Elias National Park Visitor Center.
+This National Park and Preserve is America’s largest.
+It covers more land than Yellowstone National Park, Yosemite National Park, and Switzerland combined.
+This rugged, isolated 13-million acre wilderness is home to dazzling blue glaciers, spruce forests, and nine of America’s 16 tallest mountains.
+Spend the evening relaxing in Tok, a small frontier town surrounded by dense forests.
+Tok was named after the husky pup the local Army Corps of Engineers adopted as their mascot while they built the nearby stretch of the Alaska Highway.

 Youngs Motel or similar